 A couple disclaimers before we get started.

 First, I am a life-long, die-hard Star Wars fan.
 So there may be a bit of a bias there.
 I am the epitome of the target audience for this film.
 Second, I have only seen this movie once, and I will definitely be seeing it again (and again…and again).
 I might even watch it at home using my multi-room music systems.
 But, I will not be able to rank this against other Star Wars films for a little bit.
 Third, this is a non-spoiler review.
 If you would like me to write a spoiler review in the coming weeks after the movie has played to a first wave of audiences, drop us an e-mail, and I will gladly and enthusiastically oblige.
 Fourth and finally: I watched this movie in 2D.
 That is my preferred way of viewing movies.
 I will be seeing the movie in 3D when it debuts on the 14th.
 If you wish, send us an e-mail, and I will update this review with advice on the choices of viewing format.

 So, on with the review.

-If, like me, you enjoy Star Wars, you’re going to see this move.
+If, like me, you enjoy Star Wars, you’re going to see this Star wars movie.
 I could tell you it’s the worst movie, and you would still see it anyway.
 Likely more than once.
 All that being said, this is the Star Wars movie you’ve been waiting/dreaming/pleading/hoping for since 1998 when everybody paid $8.00 to see Meet Joe Black just so they could watch the first trailer for The Phantom Menace.This movie delivers the goods for the Star Wars fan in so many ways, many breathtaking and shocking, that many will assuredly turn right around as the credits roll and buy a ticket for the next possible showing.